 Johnny Appleseed distributed apple seeds across the U.S. frontier.
 People didn’t want to grow apples to munch.
 They wanted them for their juice.
 They fermented it to make hard cider.

-Alcohol laws of Oregon permit adults 18 or older to be cashiers in stores that sell alcohol to drink off-premises.
+Oregon permits adults to be cashiers in stores that sell alcohol to drink off-premises.
+So those 18 or older may do so.

 You can easily learn about more Oregon Alcohol Laws.

-Adults age 18 or older may sell alcohol in a venue for drinking off-premises.
+Adults age 18 or older may sell alcohol in a venue to drink off-premises.
 People age 17 may also do so if they have graduated high school.
 In that case, the law considers them to be adults.
 Or if the head of their school district declares they have reached their academic potential.

 Discover more Pennsylvania Alcohol Laws.

-State laws permit adults to work in stores that sell alcohol for drinking elsewhere.
+State laws permit adults to work in stores that sell alcohol to drink elsewhere.
 Thus, the lowest age is 18.

 Rhode Island Alcohol Laws are numerous.

-There is no minimum age for selling beer or wine for off-premises consumption.
+There is no minimum age for selling beer or wine for off-premises use.
 But it is 21 for selling spirits in such a store.

 You can learn about more South Carolina Alcohol Laws.